The Most Sophisticated Performance Enhancement Assessment of its Kind.

 How Does TAIS Work?

 TAIS is an easily self-administered instrument comprising 144 items.
 Each item describes a thought or behavior, or a general statement – you are asked to choose the response that most closely applies to you.
-Once you have finished the inventory, it will be analyzed by a computer database and the results will be used by Kate Allgood, a TAIS-certified coach, to predict how you will perform and develop a highly individualized performance enhancement program.
+Once you have finished the inventory, it will be analyzed by a computer database and the results will be used by Kate Allgood, a TAIS-certified coach, to predict how you will perform and develop a highly individualized performance development program.

 What Evidence Is There That TAIS Works?

 TAIS has been used by almost 1 million people over the past 37 years; it has been used by Olympic teams in the U.S., Australia, Italy, Singapore, and Spain, and with individual Olympians in numerous other countries.
-The tool has been translated into 11 languages.
+The leadership assessment tool has been translated into 11 languages.

-Developed by Dr Robert Nideffer in 1976, TAIS is supported by his 25 years of research exploring the relationship between an individual’s concentration skills, their level of emotional arousal, and their ability to perform in high pressure situations.
+Developed by Dr Robert Nideffer in 1976, TAIS is supported by his 25 years of research exploring the relationship between an individual’s concentration skills, their level of comfort or emotional arousal, and their ability to perform in high pressure situations.

 Who Would Benefit?